ECCCO-mission/overlappogram/README.md

 Overlappogram is a Python package for inverting overlappogram observations of the Sun, for examples MaGIXS observations or ECCCO observations.

-This code was originally written by Dyana Beabout.
+The initial version of this code was written by Dyana Beabout.
+This version is written by J. Marcus Hughes.

 ## How to Use

-`python run_multiion_inversion.py ./path/to/image.fits ./path/to/config.toml`
+`python -m overlappogram ./path/to/config.toml`

 ## Getting Help